toshi1973814/depot/README.md

 # README

-This is my private sandbox for new technologies.
+This is a private sandbox with new technologies around RubyOnRails.

 I've tried many technologies like ...